DXChrono Desktop

 Watch

-Use the dedicated Watch tab to track specific callsigns from incoming DX Cluster and PSK Reporter data.
+Use the dedicated Watch tab to track specific callsigns from incoming DX Cluster, PSK Reporter, and Reverse Beacon data.

 Callsign editor: type a callsign in the input box and click Add.
 Click an existing row to load it for editing, then click Update.
 Use Delete to remove the selected row or Clear to remove all watched callsigns.

-What is matched: DX Cluster matches the DX callsign field; PSK Reporter matches the other station callsign field.
+What is matched: DX Cluster matches the DX callsign field; PSK Reporter matches the other station callsign field; Reverse Beacon matches the skimmer callsign (the station that reported hearing you).

 Cloudlog